 Lange’s photographs were intended to bolster support for the establishment of migrant camps in the area by the Resettlement Administration.
 On March 12, 1937, Lange wrote Stryker that her “negatives are loaded with ammunition.”
 She added that the situation was “no longer a publicity campaign for migratory agricultural labor camps” but rather “a major migration of people and a rotten mess.”
 To get the “word” out, the photographs were provided to state emergency relief offices, the U.S. Senate, for a Works Progress Administration (WPA) exhibit in San Francisco, and by several newspapers and periodicals, including Life magazine.

 In 1941, she was awarded a Guggenheim Fellowship for excellence in photography.
 However, after the attack on Pearl Harbor, she gave up the prestigious award to record the forced evacuation of Japanese Americans to relocation camps, on assignment for the War Relocation Authority (WRA).
 She photographed the rounding up of Japanese Americans and their internment in relocation camps.
 Her images were so critical that the Army impounded them at the time.

 In 1945, Lange was invited by Ansel Adams to accept a position at the first fine art photography department at the California School of Fine Arts, which she accepted.
 Seven years later, in 1952, she co-founded the photographic magazine Aperture.

-She left behind thousands of photographs, which are held by several California museums, the Museum of Modern Art and the Library of Congress.
+She left behind thousands of photographs held by several California museums, the Museum of Modern Art, and the Library of Congress.